tlhakhan/lofs_overlay/README.md

   - By default, assumes directory is `/usbkey/crud` as the sourced directory that will overlay ontop of / filesystem.
   - If a different directory is desired, use the `-overlayRootPath`.

+## Comments
+  - During the `stop` the process will not remove directories or 0b-size files it created.
+This is to ensure softness when stopping the overlay, there is an expectation that the targetPath will eventually be removed after reboot.
+  - This will help eliminate edge cases where administrators may have created untracked files in these directories or updated the empty files.

 ```
 [root@smos-02 (home) /opt/lofs_overlay]# bin/SunOS/lofs_overlay -h
 Usage of bin/SunOS/lofs_overlay: